 This standard also makes a reference of technical deviation (modifications) to the ISO standard.
-The deviations are given in National Annex A.
+The deviations are given in National Annex E.

-While formulating this National Annex A, the following standard has also been reviewed:
+While formulating this National Annex E, the following standard has also been reviewed:

 ANSI AHAM HRF-1 : 2004 Energy, performance and capacity of household refrigerators, refrigerator-freezers and freezers.